 Here are some of the manufacturers and brokers that we’ve spoken with so far in this journey: Bernard Food Industries, Bix Produce, Acosta, Bakes Sales Company, GVM Marketing, Heinz, JTM Food Group, KeyImpact, Lakeland, The Core Group, Apple and Eve, Cavendish Farms, Cloverdale Meats, ConAgra, Domino's Smart Slice, Foster Farms, General Mills, Notables, Red Gold, Schwan's Food Company, Advance Pierre, and MixMi.

-CPC Begins Outreach to Food Brokers and ManufacturersPosted by Lisa Truax at 7/6/2017
+CPC Begins Outreach to Food Brokers and ManufacturersPosted by Lisa Truax on 7/6/2017

 Come mid-July, CPC will begin its outreach to food brokers and manufacturers.
 Meetings will consist of learning more about one another, including product lines, how they work with current distributors, new products entering the K-12 market and how the cooperative assists its participating school districts in conducting the food and distribution solicitation.